pmcalabrese/amazon-scraper/README.md

 }
 ```

-Create an amazon scraper passing the config object ´,
+Create an amazon scraper passing the config object, the `amazon_scraper` has two methods:

-*scraper* is a promise that return data
+**scraper** : a promise that return data

-*printTable* is an helper function for display data in a table in the command line
+**printTable** : an helper function for display data in a table in the command line

 `index.js`
 ```javascript